Apple Embraces Tinkering for the First Time in 20 Years

 As I use Shortcuts more and more, I feel myself somewhere between driving a car made of apps built by other people and riding a bicycle of my own creation.
 I’m creating genuinely useful tools, and I’m pushing myself farther each day I ride.
 But I’m also just using someone else’s app.
 I’m not sure if I’m truly living Sal Soghoian’s dream of the power of the computer residing in the hands of the user.

 But I know something fundamental has changed in my relationship with my iPhone.
 It’s now something I can tinker with, in a way Apple hasn’t put their full weight behind for 20 years.
 The result, for me, is that my phone is less anxiety-inducing.
+It feels more personal, more mine.
 At times, it’s downright inspiring.

 So, as I said on Twitter, Shortcuts is like an electric bicycle — maybe you’re not getting quite as much exercise as you should, but it’s better than driving.